YarinKalfon45/Socket-Programming-Final-Project/README.md

 # 🍽️ Food Pick-Up Service Simulation

 ## 📝 Overview
 This project is a server-client simulation of a food pick-up service, implemented in C using socket programming.
-The system allows a client to place orders from a server, which is connected to multiple restaurants (McDonald's, Taco Bell, and Domino's).
+The system allows a client to place orders from a server, which is connected to multiple restaurants.
 The server manages communication between the client and the restaurants, ensuring that orders are handled efficiently in a multi-threaded environment.

 ## 🛠️ Additional Infrastructure
 - **💻 Virtual Machines**: Each host and server runs on a dedicated virtual machine to simulate a real-world network environment.